 Disposable nappies are single use plastics

-The UK throws away around 400,000 tonnes of single use nappies each year, which take between 450 and 550 years to degrade.
+The UK throws away around 400,000 tonnes of single use nappies each year, which are thought to take between 450 and 550 years to degrade.

 Compare that to the much maligned coffee cup?
 About 25,000 tonnes are thrown away; each takes about 30 years to degrade.